eloots/Pi-Akka-Cluster/Hypriot-OS-Customisation-Instructions.md

 Pi-Akka-Cluster git:(master) ✗ flash -n node-0 -u akka-pi-os.yml https://github.com/hypriot/image-builder-rpi/releases/download/v1.10.0/hypriotos-rpi-v1.10.0.img.zip
 ```

-`-n node-0` specifies the host name for the host.
+`-n node-0` specifies the host name for the node.
 For other nodes, set it to a name of the host this card is destined for (`node-0` through `node-4`)

 We're also using the latest version of Hypriot (1.10.0 at the time of writing).
 For a complete list of available versions, see the [downloads page](https://blog.hypriot.com/downloads/).